sp

 COURSE OUTLINE

-• Differentiate between Information Security and Cybersecurity.
+• Differences between Information Security and Cybersecurity.

 • Multiple layers of protection offered by Cybersecurity.